David Kirby (judge): Early life and education

 Born in Sydney, David Kirby was the fourth son and child of Donald (Don) Kirby and Jean Langmore Kirby (née Knowles).
 Elder brother David Charles died at the age of 18 months.

 Following in the footsteps of elder brother Michael, David attended state schools, commencing at North Strathfield Public School, followed by Summer Hill Public School for Opportunity Classes, and then Fort Street High School (then Fort Street Boys High School) in Sydney.

 After graduating from high school, again like elder brother Michael, David later attended the University of Sydney, where he earned a Bachelor of Arts and a Bachelor of Laws.

 Career

 Kirby was appointed Queen's Counsel in 1985.
-He served as an Associate Judge of the District Court of New South Wales from 1988–89.
+He served as an Associate Judge of the District Court of New South Wales from 1988 to 1989.
 Kirby was appointed as a judge of the NSW Supreme Court in 1998.

-From 1972–75, Kirby lectured at the University of Sydney.
+From 1972 to 1975, Kirby lectured at the University of Sydney.
 He has also served as a part-time Commissioner of the NSW Law Reform Commission (2002–06), Trustee of the Centennial Park Trust (1984–88), and Secretary of the Council for Civil Liberties (1973).

 Kirby has also served in several inquiries, including: